National Security Act (South Korea): Legislative history

-Purpose
+Origins

+The National Security Act was reportedly inherited from the Peace Preservation Law which had been used to suppress the Korean independence movement during the Japanese colonial period.

+The Act was enacted by the Constituent National Assembly of South Korea under the presidency of Syngman Rhee, just months after the founding of the Republic of Korea.
+Rhee's First Republic subsequently developed into an authoritarian dictatorship.

-The "anti-government organizations" law aims to suppress any "domestic or foreign organization or group which uses fraudulently the title of the government or aims at a rebellion against the State, and which is provided with a command and leadership system."
+An earlier law on "Anti-government Organizations" aimed to suppress any "domestic or foreign organization or group which uses the title of the government fraudulently or aims at a rebellion against the State, and which is provided with a command and leadership system."

-In other words, all of the following were made illegal: recognition of North Korea as a political entity; organizations advocating the overthrow of the government; the printing, distributing, and ownership of "anti-government" material; and any failure to report such violations by others.
-It has been reformed and strengthened over the past few decades, with the Anti-communism Law being merged with it during the 1980s.
+All of the following were made illegal: recognition of North Korea as a political entity; organizations advocating the overthrow of the government; the printing, distributing, and ownership of "anti-government" material; and any failure to report such violations by others.

+The law has been reformed and strengthened over the past few decades, and was merged with the Anti-Communism Law during the 1980s.
+The 1991 amendment removed a clause that considered all foreign communist nations as anti-state forces.

-According to certain analysts, the National Security Act can be viewed as a product of the Cold War and the national division of Korea.
-After World War II, Korean politics was polarized between left and right by the Cold War, forcing Koreans to adopt the ideology of being left or right.
-This created “one nation-two states” on the Korean peninsula.
-The resulting tension culminated in the Korean War between 1950 and 1953.
+According to some analysts, the National Security Act can be viewed as a product of the Cold War and the national division of Korea.
+After World War II, Korean politics were highly polarized, forcing Koreans to adopt the left-right political spectrum.
+This created a reality of "one nation-two states" on the Korean peninsula.
+The ensuing tensions culminated in the Korean War between 1950 and 1953.

-This law has been acknowledged by some politicians, scholars, and activists as a symbol of the anti-communism of South Korea's dictatorial First Republic and a potential restriction on freedom of speech since the law not only regulates activities that directly threaten the safety of the State but also punishes those who praise or incite an anti-state group.
-Indeed, according to a report written by Amnesty International, the most widely used clause of the National Security Act is:
+This act has been acknowledged by some politicians, scholars, and activists as a symbol of the anti-communism of South Korea's dictatorial First Republic and a potential restriction on freedom of speech, since the act not only regulates activities that directly threaten the safety of the state, but also punishes those who praise or promote an anti-state group.
+According to a report written by Amnesty International, the most widely used clause of the National Security Act is: